adrianAzoitei/RUL-estimation-with-LSTM/README.md

 # RUL Estimation with LSTM

 This implementation follows the research paper published by Zheng et. al. [1] on predicting the Remaining Useful Life of a complex physical system.
-The dataset used in for this study is the NASA Turbofan Jet Engine Data Set [4,5].
+The dataset used for this study is the NASA Turbofan Jet Engine Data Set [4,5].

 ## References
 <a id="1">[1]</a> Zheng et. al., Long Short-Term Memory Network for Remaining Useful Life Estimation,